-Using regular drywall has a key advantage in its fire-resistant properties.
-However, its ability to contain fire is limited to only 30 minutes.
-Therefore, it is crucial to choose a material with a higher fire rating to increase the safety of your home.
+Choosing traditional drywall offers a considerable advantage because of its fire resistance capabilities.
+Nonetheless, its effectiveness in containing fire is limited to just 30 minutes.
+Therefore, it’s crucial to pick a material that has a higher fire rating to improve the safety of your home.

 You need Type X fireproof drywall because it will make your home safer incase of a fire.
 In most areas, you will also have to install it in certain spaces because building codes require it such as near fireplaces, ovens and cooktops.
 This is because it has a higher fire rating than regular drywall, something that makes it one of the most effective ways of stopping the spread of fires.